exchangeST0/stoz-tokenlist/EXCHANGESTOZ_DAO_WHITEPAPER.md

 ### Vote Delegation

-Holders can delegate their voting power to:
+Holders can delegate their voting power through the Snapshot platform to:

 - **Other Holders**: Community members they trust
 - **Representatives**: Delegates representing specific interests
 - **Delegation Protocols**: Automated delegation systems

-Delegation can be:
+Delegation on Snapshot can be:

 - **Temporary**: For specific periods
 - **Per Proposal**: Delegate only for specific proposals
 - **Permanent**: Until explicitly revoked

+**Note**: Delegation is managed off-chain through Snapshot's delegation features, allowing holders to delegate their voting power without on-chain transactions.

 ### Transparency and Auditing